 Elizabeth Stuart Phelps more than 150 years ago wrote about how hard it was for women to balance their ambitions with home and family.

-Now largely forgotten, she was once published next to Mark Twain, Henry James and William Dean Howells.
+Now largely forgotten, her work appeared in books and publications next to Mark Twain, Henry James and William Dean Howells.

 She wrote 57 books, all of which challenged the view that a woman’s place was in the home.
 She was the first woman to deliver a series of lectures at Boston University.
 A reformer, she questioned religious dogma, opposed animal experimentation and tried to change women’s clothing.
 She urged them to burn their corsets.